netgroup/rose/docs/rose-vm.md

-# ROSE ready-to-go Virtual Machine (rose-srv6)
+# Ready-to-go Virtual Machine (rose-srv6)

-A ready-to-go Virtual Machine is available for tutorial and development purposes.
+The **rose-srv6** ready-to-go Virtual Machine is available for tutorial and development purposes.

 The rose-srv6 VM includes an emulated network environment based on Mininet and relies on the Linux kernel for implementing the SRv6 data plane.